BloomTech-Labs/labs-spa-starter/README.md

 - In accordance with our [Labs Engineering Standards](https://labs.lambdaschool.com/) this app uses common practices for Unit/Integration Testing using:
   [React Testing Library](https://github.com/testing-library/react-testing-library)
   [Jest](https://jestjs.io/)
+- For examples on how to test your application and more information please see [the following documentation](./src/__tests__/README.md).